Babar Awan: Early life and education

 His interest in politics grew in the 1980s while studying law at the Karachi University, and was an activist of the Peoples Students Federation— a youth wing of the Pakistan Peoples Party (PPP).
-In 1996, he became member of the PPP and unsuccessfully contested for a provisional Murree seat for Khyber-Pakhtunkhwa Assembly on PTI platform during the general elections held in 1997.
+In 1996, he became member of the PPP.

+Although being a member of the PPP, he unsuccessfully contested the 1997 Pakistani general election from NA-36 Rawalpindi-I as a candidate of the Pakistan Muslim League (J).
+He received 21,768 votes and was defeated by Shahid Khaqan Abbasi, a candidate of the Pakistan Muslim League (N) (PML(N)).

-In 2002, Awan unsuccessfully contested for the Islamabad constituency in the general elections, but conceded his defeat.
+In 2002, Awan unsuccessfully contested the Islamabad constituency in the general elections, but conceded his defeat.
 In 2004, Benazir Bhutto appointed Awan as the finance secretary of the Pakistan People's Party.

-In 2006, Awan successfully contested for the indirect elections for Senate, and was elected unopposed.
+In 2006, Awan successfully contested the indirect elections for Senate, and was elected unopposed.
 Awan was present alongside prominent party leaders such as Ameen Faheem when the announcement of Benazir Bhutto's return to Pakistan was made.
 Awan was present during the 19 October attack on Benazir Bhutto in Karachi, and then when Benazir Bhutto was killed in Rawalpindi.
 Awan was the first one to announce Bhutto's death to the Pakistani public, outside Rawalpindi General Hospital which is now known as Benazir Bhutto Hospital.
 Awan told the party workers outside the hospital, "I have just talked to Dr. Mussadiq, he has confirmed to me that Mohtarma (Benazir Bhutto) has been martyred."

-Law and Justice Ministry (2008-2011)
+Law and Justice Ministry (2008–2011)

-After successfully contesting in general elections held in 2008, Awan was appointed as the Minister for Parliamentary Affairs as well as the Law Minister in November 2008.
+After successfully contesting general elections held in 2008, Awan was appointed the Minister for Parliamentary Affairs as well as the Law Minister in November 2008.

 Over many legal issues, Awan resigned from the Justice Ministry in 2011, but was brought back less than 48 hours later.
 During this time, Awan was considered the right-hand man of then-President Zardari.
 He was also given the Ministry of Information Technology.
 In 2011, he resigned as minister to plead in the Zulfiqar Ali Bhutto murder case.
 On 2 May 2012, Awan was stripped of all his party posts by the Central Executive Committee of the PPP.